- Drive the Icefields Parkway in both directions, taking in all the highlights

 Drive south along the spectacular Icefields Parkway to Canmore.
 You'll leave the forested valley around Jasper and ascend to alpine near the Columbia Icefield, then cross from Jasper National Park to Banff National Park.
 Besides the incredible mountain scenery, watch for wildlife along the way—from ptarmigan to bighorn sheep and mountain goats.

-It's going to be a long day (190 miles / 310 km) with numerous stops at roadside pullouts and trails that access beautiful waterfalls and vantage points.
+It's going to be a long day (190 mi/ 310 km) with numerous stops at roadside pullouts and trails that access beautiful waterfalls and vantage points.
 Consider setting aside time for 1-2 short day hikes that veer off into the surrounding wilderness and get you away from the crowds.

 Expect to arrive in Canmore in the early evening.